Your Salesforce pipeline is useless to a guide standing in a glen with no signal

 Exactly what you get

 You get a CRM your guides actually use in the field, a pipeline that knows February enquiries become August departures, and a guest record that follows a family from a Loch Ness boat tour to a distillery tasting to next summer's lodge booking.
-Wire it to your booking software and a business intelligence dashboard, and the returning-guest pattern stops hiding and starts driving your marketing.
+Wire it to your booking software and a business intelligence (BI) dashboard, and the returning-guest pattern stops hiding and starts driving your marketing.

 How to choose a developer in Inverness